Due Diligence Fund

 Read more about the fund here:

-- The focus here is on the core topics of the German Supply Chain Act and the EU Directive on Corporate Sustainability Due Diligence as well as the EU Regulation on Deforestation-free Products.
+- The focus of DDF is on the core topics of the German Supply Chain Act and the EU Directive on Corporate Sustainability Due Diligence as well as the EU Regulation on Deforestation-free Products.

 - Together with the agri-food sector and its suppliers, we want to achieve greater sustainability in global agricultural supply chains and improve the living conditions of smallholders and plantation workers.
 The focus is therefore on practical implementation on the ground in OECD’s DAC-countries.